dbader13/academic-kickstart/content/home/bio.md

 for the Cell Broadband Engine Processor and Director of an NVIDIA GPU Center of Excellence.
-[In 1998, Bader built the first Linux supercomputer that led to a high-performance computing (HPC) revolution.]({{<relref "/post/20210426-linuxsupercomputer">}}) He is a cofounder of the Graph500 List for benchmarking "Big Data" computing platforms.
+[In 1998, Bader built the first Linux supercomputer that led to a high-performance computing (HPC) revolution,]({{<relref "/post/20210426-linuxsupercomputer">}}) and Hyperion Research estimates that [the total economic value of Linux supercomputing pioneered by Bader has been over $100 trillion over the past 25 years.]({{<relref "/publication/2022-HyperionResearch">}}) Bader is a cofounder of the Graph500 List for benchmarking "Big Data" computing platforms.
 He is recognized as a "RockStar" of High Performance Computing by InsideHPC and as HPCwire's People to Watch in 2012 and 2014.